-On we motor, ever-attuned to the saga of Jim Holden and the frigate Rocinante hurtling across the Solar System.
+On we motor, ever-attuned to the continuing saga of Jim Holden and the frigate Rocinante hurtling across the Solar System.
 Prior to reaching the Port of Echuca we must stop and shop for a weekend’s worth of groceries – three dinners, three breakfasts, and two lunches – in preparation to be houseboat-bound for three days.
 We’re met at the wharf by a cheerful, efficient woman named Julie.
 All’s in order.
 Is it okay if we park the auto under the large eucalypts over there?
 We schlep our miscellany down to the Mayflower, a floating rectangle.
 After signing some kind of waver, a young man named Chris gives us a quick tutorial.
-The boat has a generator to charge the battery to run the systems, an independent water pump, and, of course, the goddamn ignition.
+The boat has a generator to charge the battery to run the systems, an independent water pump, and, of course, the goddamn ignition (what the key is for).
 He provides instructions on maneuvering, tying off to the shore, and, counter-counter-intuitively, motoring on the righthand side of the river.
 He hands me the wheel and vanishes.
 We’d been towing his getaway skiff.
 What’s to become of us?

 Ali’s reaction to being cast adrift is to freak out, which flares for a while.
 She paces.
 She feels nauseous.
 But when she latches onto her father’s earlier egregious misrepresentation of himself, her mood brightens.
 I’d introduced myself to Chris as ‘Rob’, a name I have never ever used.
 “Rob?
 Rob?
 Where did that come from, Dad?”
 She remains, nevertheless, bummed.
 We cruise for a time, confused by the map they gave us and wary of oncoming river traffic, but jabbering continuously.
 The ‘Rob’ issue requires lengthy discussion.
 “Slow down, Dad.”
 I had been barreling along.
 “I mean … Rob.”

 A good place to moor for the night appears and I bring the Mayflower in successfully.
 Two ropes, one at each corner of the ‘bow’ must be secured to trees.
 Now we can survey our lodging.
 The Mayflower is an exceedingly compact three-bedroom apartment.
 Two of the bedrooms contain queen beds and the other, a set of bunk beds.
-The queens fill the rooms so totally that it will be necessary to stick one’s legs into the hallway in order to pull one’s pants on.
+The queens fill the rooms so totally it will be necessary to stick one’s legs into the hallway in order to pull one’s pants on.
 This means we will use the bunk room as a dressing room.
 Up a flight of stairs is a covered deck, perfect for hypothetical relaxation.
 In the bow there’s an open space with a galley kitchen, dining table, and uncomfortable sofa.
 The helm with a chrome wheel is on the left side.
 Ali places the Royal Flying Doctor Service co-pilot koala on a shelf by the ignition.